 Compensation for lost or damaged items sent abroad

-Items sent by ordinary Surface Mail or Airmail are not eligible for compensation, but if Airsure, and International Signed For are used, compensation is available to the value of £46.
-The £250 or £500 (depending on country) extra compensation facility for these services does not apply when using the Articles for the Blind discount.
+Items sent by ordinary International Economy or International Standard not eligible for compensation, but if International Tracked % Signed, International Tracked or International Signed are used, compensation is available to the value of £50.
+The £250 (depending on country) extra compensation facility for these services does not apply when using the Articles for the Blind discount.
 If a higher level of compensation is needed customers will have to pay the full standard tariff for these services.Back to top

 Search our help centre